yasuota/EspansoCode/README.md

 <details>

-When you type :curl, options to select either Performance option or Normal appears.
+When you type :curl, you will see options to select either the Performance option, resolver option or a POST request.
 After selecting one, you can enter the domain to access.
-The curl command is displayed directly at the cursor.
+The generated cURL command is then displayed directly at the cursor.

 <summary>Sample Code</summary>